jlpteaching/comparch/modules/DINO CPU/_posts/2000-02-01-assignment1.md

 * `funct7` and `funct3`, which come from the instruction

 The [assignment 1 worksheet]({{'img/dinocpu/assignment-1-worksheet.pdf' | relative_url}}) contains the information on how to use the Control Unit for this assignment.
-You can ignore the `aluop` for now, as the appropriate signals are already set for this assignment.
+The ControlUnit already has the appropriate `aluop` signal for each R-type instruction, and you can use this signal for the corresponding ALUControlUnit input.

 Given these inputs, you must generate the correct output on the `operation` wire.
 The template code from `src/main/scala/components/alucontrol.scala` is shown below.